MingshiYangUIUC/Math-Minecraft-Squid-Workshop-Project/README.md

 - Step 05 Type "/reload" command then press enter.
 - Step 06 Enjoy

+For Windows users, *swMath_sync.bat* is provided to facilitate redistribution and pack update.
+To install a new copy or update the pack with the most recent version, simply copy it to your desired .../saves/world/datapacks folder, and double click it there.
+It will download and extract the math datapack for you from GitHub.

 # How to use

 ## List of functions